firemyna/firemyna.com/src/pages/docs/index.md

 **Code sharing**.
 Firemyna enables code sharing between the web app and Firebase Functions by bundling the Functions source code with blazing-fast [esbuild].

 **Shared package.json**.
-Thanks to dependency optimization during the deployment (for more, [see below](#shipping), your web app and the Functions now share a single package.json that significantly simplifies the request.
+Thanks to dependency optimization during the deployment (for more, [see below](#shipping), your web app and the Functions now share a single package.json that significantly simplifies the development.

 **Auto-index**.
 To create a new function, you need to create a file—no need to list it in the index file that is automatically generated.